 Jewelry Coverage Under Homeowners Insurance: Bottom Line

 Homeowners insurance does cover jewelry, but the standard policy limit is usually low.
-For full protection, especially against loss, theft or for high-value items, you should consider adding a scheduled personal property endorsement or jewelry floater.
-Always document your valuables and compare policies to ensure your coverage meets your needs.
+For full protection, especially against loss, theft or high-value items, you should consider adding a scheduled personal property endorsement or jewelry floater.
+Always document your valuables and compare policies to find the right coverage.

 Compare Home Insurance Rates